DecisionsDev/ruledesigner/README.md

  - Eclipse 4.7.3 Oxygen Packages
  - You can find all available releases at this location : https://github.com/ODMDev/ruledesigner/releases

+ For 8.10.2 Release:
+  - Eclipse 4.7.3 Oxygen Packages
+  - You can find all available releases at this location : https://github.com/ODMDev/ruledesigner/releases

 ## Installation
 You must install the update site for Rule Designer into an existing Eclipse.